Spring 2021 Online Session

 Evidence-based strategies for designing and delivering effective and engaging presentations.

 Whether you are training staff, pitching a proposal, or marketing to potential clients, understanding how to enhance your message for focus, clarity, and engagement will help your audience retain information for the long-term.

 The three areas in which you will improve your presentation skills are:

-***Please note that this course can be customized to your organization’s needs and can be delivered onsite or at the Ron Joyce Centre in Burlington.
+This course can be customized to your organization’s needs and can be delivered online, onsite or at the Ron Joyce Centre in Burlington.
 For more information, click here.

 Dr. Joe Kim is an Associate Professor in Psychology, Neuroscience & Behaviour at McMaster University.
 He coordinates the innovative MacIntroPsych program (macintropsych.com), directs the Education and Cognition Lab (edcog.ca) and organizes the annual McMaster Symposium on Education & Cognition (edcog.mcmaster.ca).
 His research interests include multimedia learning principles and evidence-based approaches to education and training.
 Follow him on Twitter @ProfJoeKim

-Dr.Barbara Fenesi has extensive experience in multimedia design research and has published widely in education and cognition.
-Currently, she is an Assistant Professor in the Faculty of Education at Western University.
-She applies her background in cognitive psychology to better understand factors that promote brain and body health and uncover evidence-based strategies that promote memory and learning across the lifespan.
+Dr. Faria Sana co-directs the directs the Education and Cognition Lab and has extensive experience in optimal learning research and has published widely in education and cognition.
+She is an Assistant Professor in the Center for Psychology at Athabasca University and Adjunct Professor in Psychology, Neuroscience & Behaviour at McMaster University.
+She applies her background in cognitive psychology to better understand factors that improve education and training practices.